Hyndford Street

 Hyndford Street is a Protestant working-class street in Bloomfield, Belfast, in Northern Ireland.
 It lies off the Beersbridge Road.

 It is most well known for being the birthplace of musician Van Morrison.
 Van lived in 125 Hyndford Street, with his father, George Morrison, and his mother, Violet Morrison.
 Morrison's good friend, jazz musician George Cassidy also grew up on Hyndford Street, number 49.
 Cassidy taught Van Morrison tenor saxophone and music reading lessons.
 Van described him as a "big inspiration" and went on to say: "At 15, I was taking lessons from a guy called George Cassidy, who lived in the same street.
 He was a great jazz player.
 He had the chops."'
 As Van Morrison and George Cassidy both lived on the same street, this made it extremely accessible for Morrison to continue to learn, they continued to bond, and became great friends.

 Area and events

+Hyndford Street was constructed in the late 1890's as part of the rapid expansion of east Belfast.
+Early residents of the street were predominantly employed in the city's heavy industries.
+As a working-class area, this trend continued throughout the 20th-century, with laborer's, tradesmen and dockers for the nearby Harland & Wolff and coal quay.

+At the end Hyndford Street is Owen O'Cork Mill, a Grade B2 listed former linen mill.
+The current structure dates back prior to the street, having been built in 1873, replacing an earlier 17th-century corn mill.

 Houses on Hyndford Street are terrace housing.
 Nearby areas include the Comber Greenway (formerly a railway line between Comber and the city of Belfast) and Cyprus Avenue.